wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

+= 0.20 =
+You should upgrade to this version if you need "Quick Edit" functionality.

 = 0.11 =
 You should upgrade to this version if you are getting "404 Not Found" errors when updating single items.

 = 0.1 =
 Initial release.

+= Other Notes =

+I have used and learned much from the following books (among many):

+* Professional WordPress; Design and Development, by Hal Stern, David Damstra and Brad Williams (Apr 5, 2010) ISBN-13: 978-0470560549
+* Professional WordPress Plugin Development, by Brad Williams, Ozh Richard and Justin Tadlock (Mar 15, 2011) ISBN-13: 978-0470916223
+* WordPress 3 Plugin Development Essentials, by Brian Bondari and Everett Griffiths (Mar 24, 2011) ISBN-13: 978-1849513524
+* WordPress and Ajax, by Ronald Huereca (Jan 13, 2011) ISBN-13: 978-1451598650